-Encourage clients not to rub their eyes too much.
-It will interfere with the curl, and could potentially irritate the eye.
-This can diminish the beautiful look they just received, and temporarily render the eye more prone to reddening.
+Encourage your clients not to rub their eyes too much.
+It will interfere with the curl and could potentially irritate the eye.
+This can diminish the beautiful effects of the treatment and temporarily render the eye more prone to reddening.

 3. Use a Clean Spoolie

 Instruct your clients to buy a clean spoolie and use it to brush their lashes every day.
 Have one on hand to demonstrate how it keeps lashes fluffy and separated without interfering with the curl.
 Dirty spoolies won’t do their lash lift justice; more importantly, it’s simply not hygienic.

 If your clients want a touch of mascara to enhance their lashes even more, advise them to use water-based mascaras.
 The same goes for eyeliner and eyeshadow.
 Waterproof products weaken the lifts and leave behind a film or residue.

 Oil-free cleansers and makeup removers will help your client’s lash lift last longer.
 The only oil they should use is castor oil.
 Encourage them to gently rub their lashes with castor oil on a ball of cotton, typically at a cadence of about 2 to 3 times a week, to keep their lashes hydrated and looking their best.

 Always try to schedule a follow-up appointment before your client leaves the salon.
 This is especially helpful if you’re busy and tend to get booked up far in advance.
 Tell your clients the ideal frequency for lash lifts is every 6 to 8 weeks.
 This will help them understand what to expect and how to plan ahead.